techstartucalgary/Rethread/README.md

 3. **Verify the Installation**:
     Open Xcode and check for Swift and SwiftUI updates in the preferences.

+4. **Minimum iOS Version**: This app is built for `iOS 16` and above.

+## Dependencies and Packages

+- **swiftui-introspect**: We use the [swiftui-introspect](https://github.com/siteline/SwiftUI-Introspect) package for advanced introspection of SwiftUI views.

+- **swiftui-navigation-transitions**: The [swiftui-navigation-transitions](https://github.com/davdroman/swiftui-navigation-transitions) package is used to add custom transitions to your SwiftUI navigation.

+- **AVKit**: We utilize AVKit for video processing within the app.

 ## 🧪 Testing

 - **Unit Testing**: Write unit tests for individual components using XCTest.

 - **UI Testing**: Automate UI tests to simulate user interaction with the app.

 ## 📱 Building and Deployment

 - **Build for Testing**: Use Xcode to build the app for testing on simulators or real devices.

-- **Deployment**: Prepare App for deployment to the App Store, internal distribution, or TestFlight.
+- **Deployment**: Prepare the app for deployment to the App Store, internal distribution, or TestFlight.

 ## 📚 Additional Resources

 - **Swift Documentation**: Refer to [Swift Documentation](https://swift.org/documentation/) for language specifics.

 - **SwiftUI Tutorials**: Explore [SwiftUI Tutorials](https://developer.apple.com/tutorials/swiftui) for hands-on learning.

 - **Apple Developer Forums**: Utilize [Apple Developer Forums](https://developer.apple.com/forums/) for community support.